Louisiana Sales and Use Tax

-To see a full breakout of sales tax rates in LA by state, county, city and special district, use our easy Louisiana sales tax calculator.
-After putting in any ZIP code, you can enter a retail price to calculate sales tax totals.
+To see a full breakout of Louisiana sales tax rates by state, county, city and special district, use our easy Louisiana sales tax calculator.
+After putting in any ZIP code, you can enter a retail price to calculate Louisiana sales tax totals.

 If you reside in LA, use tax is due to the state on any and all transactions where sales tax has not been paid, even out-of-state internet sales.

-Who has to pay sales or use tax to Louisiana?
+Who has to pay Louisiana sales tax or use tax?

 Louisiana says that an out-of-state seller is required to collect tax if they can be defined as "dealers".
 Louisiana does not currently have additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.